 Disposal Authorisation Description of record and retention period Justification for retention period The retention period is also consistent with the approach taken by NSW and is consistent with the existing retention periods in 2 Queensland core schedules.
 1191 Agency property - equipment and utility installation Records relating to the installation of equipment into agency property.
 Includes heating, plumbing, air conditioning, security and surveillance systems, cabling, alarms etc. Excludes routine maintenance of utilities and installation in significant properties.
 Disposal action - 7 years after removal of equipment or disposal of property.
 Date authorised: 1 September 2016 Background/business process: This is a revised and reworded record class from GRDS v.7 relating to records on the modification and installation of utilities.
 Basic office building infrastructure will include air conditioning, a standard lighting system to provide average lighting levels that comply with legislation, a nominal number of power outlets per floor, primary cabling and centralised connection facilities for data and communication and generic fire safety systems.
 Installations should provide ongoing flexibility for future adjustment or addition, which should be done with minimal disturbance to the fabric of the building.
 Regulatory requirements: Building Act 1975 Work Health and Safety Act 2011 Office Accommodation Management Framework-Office Accommodation Workspace and Fitout Standards Business requirements: The retention period has been increased from 5 years in GRDS v.7 to 7 years.
 The retention period is consistent with Agency property management-other (1190) because installations often impact on the structure of the building.
 The retention period is also consistent with the retention of similar records by the ACT, Commonwealth and NSW.
-However, to prevent the unnecessary storage of records, the disposal trigger of "Retain for 7 years after disposal of property" has been removed.
-1192 Agency property - inspections Date authorised: 1 September 2016Background/business process:This is a new record class for this activity.
+However, to prevent the unnecessary storage of records, the disposal trigger of "Retain for 7 years after disposal of property" has been expanded to also include the option of disposing of the records 7 years after the equipment has been removed.
+1192 Agency property - inspections Date authorised: 1 September 2016 Background/business process: This is a new record class for this activity.